sanikag27/TartanHack-2025/README.md

 Known Issues:
 The location fetching can sometimes fail if the user's IP address is not available, and the fallback for manual location entry may not work seamlessly.
-The script requires valid API keys and may not work without them.
+The script requires valid API keys (stored in .env file) and may not work without them.
 Since it interacts with multiple APIs, any downtime or issue with external services may impact functionality.